Contact us today

 Float down jungle canals watching howler monkeys swing through the trees above, search for tarantula in the darkening cloud forest and watch sea turtles laying eggs in the sands of the Pacific on this self-guided family adventure holiday made to balance fun activities, spectacular landscapes and wildlife with relaxation.
-This is a tailor made holiday which we can adjust to suit you in any number of ways, please get in touch and we can start planning your perfect family holiday to Costa Rica.
+This is a tailor made holiday which we can adjust to suit you in any number of ways, please get in touch and we can start planning your perfect Costa Rica family tour.

 Costa Rica is an adventure playground which packs in all sorts of fun activities within its small frame.
 On this trip there are opportunities for you and your family to enjoy activities as diverse as hiking to the crater of a volcano to zip lining through the treetops of the cloud forest to surfing Pacific breaks.
 As a tailor made trip, the level of exertion on this trip is determined by you and is also a function of your interests and the age of your children.
 What we provide for you is local information based on our first hand experiences to help you create the perfect trip for your family.
 Sometimes it makes sense to include activities at the planning stage, other times you are better off waiting until you get to Costa Rica.
 It is part of our job to advise you which option is best for you in which parts of the country.